TheGoodlike13/liberty_or_death/README.md

 The resulting logs don't give much insight on the issue itself.
 But they clearly point to the fact that the error is coming from the other side.

+Of course, on the other side is Samba with its shenanigans.
+I need to identify the issue before I go poking around deeper.
+I found this [#nice_book](#nice_book) containing some error codes.
+It's nice to see I'm not the only person going nuts over these sort of problems.
+Although I'm order of magnitudes less classy :D

+The part which refers to our error is this:

+> kinit: Client not found in Kerberos database while getting initial credentials
+>
+> This is fun: it means that the user is not known.
+Possible causes:
+>
+> The user isn't in the database.
+>
+> You are trying to connect to a different KDC
+> than the one you thought you were using.
+>
+> You aren't who you thought you were.

+I'm not sure if the last comment is a joke or a technical description.
+We are talking about authentication, an identity mechanism, after all.

+I think we can rule out using the wrong KDC easily.
+There are logs on the VM which indicate receiving the request.
+So the only remaining explanation is `The user isn't in the database.`

+But, like I said, I definitely added the SPN.
+I did add it to `gpc$`, which is technically a computer, not a user.
+Perhaps that's the problem?

+I poke around using [#dancing_instructions](#dancing_instructions) to verify the state of things.
+Then I try to add the SPN to `goodlikepc` user:

+    sudo samba-tool spn delete HTTP/gpc.goodlike.eu@GOODLIKE.EU
+    sudo samba-tool spn add HTTP/gpc.goodlike.eu@GOODLIKE.EU goodlikepc
+    sudo samba-tool domain exportkeytab gpc3.keytab --principal=HTTP/gpc.goodlike.eu@GOODLIKE.EU

+Same error as before.

 ## Summary in summary